 - The oral exams will be arranged after the submission of the theses

 - The date and place for the oral exam will be announced and sent to the students UiO-email at least 7 days before the date of the oral exam

 Students present the master thesis (15 min) which is followed by a questions and answers session (20 min).

 The presentation may be held using slides, for example a PowerPoint presentation.

-- to investigate students' understanding of the topic and research methods; and
+- to investigate students' understanding of the topic and research methods

-Thus, the questions that will be posed during the oral examination will be linked to the thesis and will inquire about the relevant knowledge, skills and competencies of the student.
+The questions that will be posed during the oral exam will be linked to the thesis and will inquire about the relevant knowledge, skills and competencies of the student.
 They may, for example, relate to the research question, the structure of the thesis, comprehension of the relevant economic theory and methods and possible improvements of the thesis.

 Language of examination

 You may submit your thesis and attend the oral exam in Norwegian or English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.